 Anyone that stands between you and something you need or want to do.
 For example: cops, judges, landlords, bosses, managers, parents, teachers, customer support reps, forum mods, and don’t forget literal gatekeepers like: guards, TSA, parking attendants, toll booth operators, etc.

 These types of positions are all extremely necessary, but they also receive a lot of hate, naturally.
-Some of these people grow a thick skin and are able to handle people that get angry, but a more common kind of gatekeeper, begins to hate the people they control right back and after being worn down, have a terrible bedside manner, and are no longer capable of treating people with a sense of decency or degree.
+Some of these people grow a thick skin and are able to handle people that get angry with compassion, but a more common kind of gatekeeper, begins to hate the people they control right back and after being worn down, have a terrible bedside manner, and are no longer capable of treating people with a sense of decency or degree.
 Rather, everyone is an asshole and moron, and they gain a disposition to treat everyone that way, across the board.

 As much as you hate going to the DMV and standing in line, trust me, many of those workers behind their desks hate you too and to blow off steam, probably make fun of you on their break.
 This is all natural, psychology 101 kind of stuff here.
 We’re all just human beings after all.
 No one can ever be completely professional, polite, and objective, 100% of the time.
 But, as is the case with humans everywhere, there are good ones and bad ones; there are good gatekeepers and there are bad gatekeepers.

 Someone who’s intelligent, mature, secure, has experience, empathy, patience, and can remain calm when people get upset (which is inevitable).
 On the other hand, this is a tough one, much tougher than who shouldn’t be a gatekeeper.
 I’ll give you a hypothetical example as to why…